Maintaining Your Certification

 To maintain the use of AFCPE credentials, the AFCPE Certification Council requires that certification must be renewed once every two (2) years.

-In order to stay in good standing and use the designation, the following requirements must be met:
+In order for a certified professional to remain in good-standing and maintain certification, the following certification renewal requirements must be met:

 AFC = $50 / CHC = $65

 * The annual fee is due on January 3 of each year, beginning the year after certification is awarded.
 A grace period is available until January 31.
 Late fees will be incurred for each month that an annual certification fee is not paid.
 After 6 months of late fees (July 31), if the annual certification fee is not paid, then the candidate’s certification will be revoked.

 (Current reporting period begins Jan 1, 2014 / ends Dec 31, 2015)

 AFC = 30 hours / CHC = 45 hours

 - All hours must be submitted to AFCPE for approval.